 6. Give extra practice.

 Once teens get their permit, most states require a set number of driving hours before they take their road test.
 Some states even require several hours of formal driving instruction.
-Families may want to consider doubling that amount to give teens with ADHD extra time to build skills before driving solo.
+You might consider doubling that amount to give your teen with ADHD extra time to build skills before driving solo.

 7. Keep an eye on medication use.

-For teens who take ADHD medication, make sure it’s in effect while they’re driving.
-Talk with the prescriber about driving.
+For teens who take ADHD medication, it’s important that it’s in full effect while they’re driving.
+Talk with your child’s prescriber about medication and driving.
 Ask whether the dosage or timing needs to be adjusted, so it works during driving time.

 8. Ask the instructor about experience with ADHD.

 For teens with ADHD taking driving lessons, it helps to have an instructor who understands ADHD.
-Ask the instructor if they have experience working with teens with ADHD.
-They may have or know about other helpful strategies.
+Ask if your child’s instructor has experience working with teens with ADHD.
+The instructor may have or know about other helpful strategies.

-If the instructor has experience, ask how those students did.
+If the instructor has experience, ask how those students with ADHD did.
 Teens with IEPs can even share it with the instructor.
 It could give the instructor ideas for how to tailor driving instruction.

 Keep in mind that while some teens are eager to learn to drive, others may be scared.
-Talk openly with teens about whether they feel ready.
+Talk openly about whether your teen feels ready.
 It’s a big challenge to tackle, and pushing it can make it more difficult.